LaunchCoderGirlSTL/web_group_cohort/intro.md

 1. Slack - slack is a great tool that allows you to not feel lonely as you are learning outside of the physical CoderGirl meet-up.
 This is where you can talk to other people in your cohort (maybe some homework help), get help from mentors, or post cool/helpful things you find as you learn.
 It's the same community you will find at the physical meet-up but ONLINE!
 It's great.
 	* If you haven't already, join the slack community here go to the Pre-Lesson to download and get started
-	* If you have slack, but aren't sure how to use it, google it 😃 there are some great articles out there.
+	* If you have slack, but aren't sure how to use it, just google it.
+There are some great articles out there.
 (You can also start with [the one slack offers](https://slack.com/is))

 2. CoderGirl Meet-Ups (6-8pm Wednesday)
 Meet-Ups happen every Wednesday from 6-8pm.
 To be prepared, make sure to bring: